-Certain privileges (i.e., exceptions to residing in the dormitory, additional chapel skips, etc.) may require being in "Good Standing" with the Student Development Department.
-Being in Good Standing means more than "following the rules."
-While following the standards set forth by the University is important, students in Good Standing will also demonstrate:
+Certain privileges may require being in "good standing" with the Student Development Department.
+Good standing means more than "following the rules."
+While following the expectations set forth by the University is important, students in good standing will also demonstrate:

 - Consistent and intentional spiritual growth - A positive contribution to campus life - Responsibility with academics and University activities - A generally healthy attitude and good maturity